FarhanIsrakYen/Webcrawler/README.md

 Purpose of this task was to create a scrapper that retrieves data from https://rekvizitai.vz.lt/en/company-search/ based on a registration code.
 In order to test this task, follow the given steps please –
 •	At first, we need to create database.
 I’m using DBeaver for DB connection.
 Here database is “symfony” , user is “root” and password is also “root”
 •	Once done, move to project and run “make build”.
+Better to use ubuntu shell to run the commands.
 Make sure your docker desktop is running.
+If you face any error like “/usr/bin/env: 'php\r': No such file or directory” then run these command – git config core.autocrlf false git rm --cached -r . git reset –hard
+•	Also make sure the container name of mysql is same in the .env file for DATABASE_URL
 •	Later on, run “make up”.
 •	Now go to http://localhost/company/details/.
 •	Now click “Fetch Company Data” button